 - Dr. Annabelle Volgman, Rush University Medical Center, Chicago, IL

-- Dr. Mary Norine Walsh, St. Vincent, Indianapolis, IN
+- Dr. Mary Norine Walsh, Ascension Medical Group, Indianapolis, IN

 - Dr. Karol Watson, David Geffen School of Medicine at UCLA, Los Angeles, CA

 - Dr. Nanette Wenger, Emory University, Atlanta, GA

 - Dr. Stephanie Windish, St. Louis University School of Medicine, St. Louis, MO

 - Dr. Malissa Wood, Massachusetts General Hospital, Boston, MA

 Activist and Philanthropist